-Fight the good fight of the faith.
-Take hold of the eternal life to which you were called and about which you made the good confession in the presence of many witnesses.
-(1 Timothy 6:12)
+In 1 Timothy 6:12, Paul says, “Fight the good fight of the faith; take hold of the eternal life to which you were called when you made your good confession in the presence of many witnesses.”

-I have fought the good fight, I have finished the race, I have kept the faith.
-(2 Timothy 4:7)
+In his second letter to Timothy, Paul echoes a similar refrain when he says, “I have fought the good fight, I have finished the race, I have kept the faith.”

 What Is The Good Fight Of Faith?